mitodl/concourse-vault-resource/README.md

 - `aws_mount_path`: _optional_ The mount path for the AWS authentication engine.
 Parameter is ignored if authentication engine is not `aws`. default: `aws`

 - `aws_vault_role`: _optional_ The Vault role for the AWS authentication login to Vault.
-Parameter is ignored if authentication engine is not `aws`. default: (default AWS IAM Role according to utilized AWS config with IAM authentication)
+Parameter is ignored if authentication engine is not `aws`. default: (Vault role in utilized AWS authentication engine with the same name as the current utilized AWS IAM Role)

 - `token`: _optional_ The token for the token authentication engine.
 Required if `auth_engine` parameter is `token`.